s1lviu/s1lviu.github.io/_posts/2016-01-10-osclass-rotative-classifieds-widget-generator.md

 dpsp_networks_shares:
   - 'a:0:{}'
 image: /wp-content/uploads/2016/01/image01-200x100.png
+categories:
+  - Programming
+  - Projects
 ---
 Hi folks!

-Today, I&#8217;ve finished a osclass plugin which can generate 3 types of banners in scope of embedding them on other websites.
+Today, I’ve finished a osclass plugin which can generate 3 types of banners in scope of embedding them on other websites.

 A live demo can be found here: <a href="http://www.casedevanzare.ro/widgets/" target="_blank">http://www.casedevanzare.ro/widgets/</a>

 And some screenshots, in case of demo will die.

-If you want details about it, don&#8217;t hesitate to contact me at the contact section on my website.
+If you want details about it, don’t hesitate to contact me at the contact section on my website.

 Thanks!